Vaccinium myrtillus: Chemistry

 Bilberry and the related V. uliginosum both produce lignins, in part because they are used as defensive chemicals.
 Although many plants change their lignin production – usually to increase it – to handle the stresses of climate change, lignin levels of both Vaccinium species appear to be unaffected.
 The leaves contain catechins, tannins, quinic acid, arbutin, chlorogenic acid, various glycosides, the fruits contain anthocyanins, pectin, ursolic acid, chlorogenic acid, and ascorbic acid.

 V. myrtillus contains a high concentration of triterpenes which remain under laboratory research for their possible biological effects.

-Common names
+Etymology

+The genus Vaccinium has at least three theories as to its origin.
+It might be taken from the Latin vacca for cow with the idea it was named for cows eating the bushes, but it may be from bacca the word for berry.
+The third theory is that is derives from the genus Hyacinthus.
+The species name refers to the resemblance of its leaves to that of common myrtle.

+The name bilberry is primarily applied to Vaccinium myrtillus, but is also an alternate name for the genus Vaccinium as a whole.
+The name bilberry appears to be an English borrowing from Old Norse being very similar to the Danish böllebær, used for the same plant.
+The names whortleberry, whortles, and tracleberry, are similarly generally applied to this species but are also sometimes used for other species or the genus.
+The name huckleberry generally means species in the related genus Gaylussacia, but is also sometimes used to mean V. myrtillus or other species of the blueberry genus.

+The names myrtille and myrtle whortleberry are preferred in Canada specifically mean this plant species.

 Regional names include blaeberry (in Scotland), braoileag (in Scottish Gaelic), urts or hurts (Cornwall and Devon), hurtleberry, myrtleberry, wimberry, whinberry, winberry, and fraughan.

 Distribution and habitat

 Vaccinium myrtillus is a Holarctic species native to almost every country in Europe, north and central Asia, Japan, Greenland, Western Canada, and the Western United States.
 Within Europe it is only absent from Sardinia, Sicily, the European portion of Turkey, Crete, the Aegean Islands, Cyprus, Crimea, and southern European Russia.
-It occurs in the acidic soils of heaths, boggy barrens, moorlands, degraded meadows, open forests at the base of pine and mountain spruce forest, and parklands, slopes, and moraines at elevations up to 2350 m.
+It occurs in the acidic soils of heaths, boggy barrens, moorlands, degraded meadows, open forests at the base of pine and mountain spruce forests, and parklands, slopes, and moraines at elevations up to 2350 m.